-(aa) Accumulated other comprehensive loss
+(z) Accumulated other comprehensive income (loss)

-Accumulated other comprehensive loss is defined as the change in equity of a business enterprise during a period from transactions and other events and circumstances from non-owner sources.
-Accumulated other comprehensive loss is entirely comprised of the cumulative change in the fair value of our cash flow hedge.
-There were no reclassifications of other comprehensive income or loss to earnings during fiscal years 2021, 2020 and 2019.
+Accumulated other comprehensive income (loss) is defined as the change in equity of a business enterprise during a period from transactions and other events and circumstances from non-owner sources.
+Accumulated other comprehensive income (loss) was entirely comprised of the cumulative change in the fair value of our cash flow hedge.
+In connection with the termination of our interest rate cap, the entire remaining balance of accumulated other comprehensive income (loss) was reclassified to earnings in fiscal year 2022.
+See Note 10- Derivative Instruments and Hedging for more information.
+There were no reclassifications of other comprehensive income (loss) to earnings during fiscal years 2021 and 2020.

-(bb) Class A Founders' Units and Class D Units subject to possible redemption
+(aa) Class A Founders' Units and Class D Units subject to possible redemption

 Prior to the Reorganization Transactions described in Note 1, the Company previously classified the Class A Founders' Units and Class D Units as temporary equity in the mezzanine section of the Consolidated Balance Sheets due to the contingently redeemable nature of the Class A Founders' Units and Class D Units.
 The Company believed that the related contingent events and the redemption of the Class A Founders' Units is probable, and therefore the Class A Founders' Units were measured at fair value.
 The Company's accounting policy was to record the shares at the current redemption value (i.e. fair value) versus accreting over time to the redemption value.
-The Class A Founders' Units and Class D Units are no longer outstanding as they were converted to EWC Ventures Units concurrent with the Reorganization Transactions.
+The Class A Founders' Units are no longer outstanding as they were converted to EWC Ventures Units concurrent with the Reorganization Transactions.